giovanischiar/fridgnet/README.md

 </picture>

 ### Package `view.viewdata`
   View Datas are classes that hold all the data the `view` needs to present.
-They are composed of `model` classes and served by View Models to the `view`.
+They are created from `model` classes and served by View Models to the `view`.
 This diagram represents all the associations among the classes in the `view.viewdata`.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./readme-res/diagrams/dark/viewdata-diagram.dark.svg">